 □ The rate at which the disease progresses varies widely in patients.

-□ The disease starts in different people at different ages.
+□ The disease starts in people at different ages.

-□ For some reason, the impact of IBM seems to be different in males versus females and as well, differs based on the age when you developed symptoms.
+□ For some reason, the impact of IBM may differ based on the age when you developed symptoms.

-⚀ In most cases, the muscles of the arms and legs are affected first, and weakness in the hands and tripping are common first symptoms.
+⚀ In many cases, the muscles of the arms and legs are affected first, and weakness in the hands and tripping are common first symptoms.

 ⚀ The disease usually leads to severe disability and often necessitates using a wheelchair.

 ⚀ A common serious complication is weakness in swallowing (dysphagia) that can cause choking or aspiration (taking food into the lungs), causing pneumonia (sometimes a cause of death).
 Swallowing involvement is a critical factor that should be investigated after an IBM diagnosis.